ethereum/ethereum-org-website/src/content/web3/index.md

 ---
-title: Web3
+title: What is web3 and why is it important?
-description: What is web3 and why is it important?
+description: An introduction to web3 - the next evolution of the internet - and why it matters.
 lang: en
 sidebar: true
 ---

 # Introduction to web3 {#introduction}

 Centralization has helped onboard billions of people to the internet and created the stable, robust infrastructure on which it lives.
-At the same time, these centralized entities have a stronghold on large swathes of the internet, undemocratically deciding what should and should not be allowed.
+At the same time, a handful of centralized entities have a stronghold on large swathes of the internet, undemocratically deciding what should and should not be allowed.

 Web3 is the answer to this dilemma.
 Instead of an internet monopolized by large technology companies, web3 embraces decentralization and is being built, operated, and owned by its users.
+Web3 will put power in the hands of communities rather than corporations.
 Before we talk about web3, let's explore how we got here.

 <Divider />